Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Exponential Tracking

-We assume the ordering $\gamma_k > \gamma_{k+1}$. \end{definition} In practice the ordering of $\gamma_k$ is always satisfied by suitably (re)arranging the subspaces $X$.
+Assume the ordering $\gamma_k > \gamma_{k+1}$. \end{definition} In practice the ordering of $\gamma_k$ is always satisfied by suitably (re)arranging the subspaces $X$.
 The strictness of the ordering indicates that on the balls chosen, the nonlinearities do not spoil the subspace splitting.
+Using these exponential rates, we estimate the components of $| x(t,\xi,\alpha) | $ using tensors $G_{j,k}^{n}$ defined as follows. \begin{condition} A tensor $ G \in (\R^{m_s})^{\otimes 2} \otimes \R^{m_s+1} $ satisfies Condition \ref{cond:G_bounding_function} on the interval $ [0,T]$ if: